project-alice-assistant/docs/docs/skill-development/files-in-depth.md

 By reading this you notice that our `curly braces` now contain a number.
 They are the same variable as before but are indexed.
 If you take the first example, it could translate to `Sorry, no satellite in room kitchen` and the second would translate to `I can't, room kitchen doesn't have any satellite`.
 You surely have noticed that the room, and the device type variable are reversed in both examples.

 ::: tip Pro tip
 Use punctuation for your strings!
 Even at the end of answers, just because it's correct, but also because most TTS do respect them and will speak more naturally if punctuated correctly.
 Talk files also support  [SSML markup](https://en.wikipedia.org/wiki/Speech_Synthesis_Markup_Language).
-The `<speak>` and `breath` effects are auto injected, you shouldn't add them!
+The `<speak>` and `breath` effects are auto-injected, you shouldn't add them!
 If the TTS engine the user is using doesn't support SSML, Alice will automatically remove the tags.
 :::

 ## Dialog templates